SIS-licensed ISO clauses and controls·an add-on inside the AI clients and agents you already use

 Freethe whole Act, every tier

 The full EU AI Act, article by article — prohibited practices, the high-risk test, provider and deployer duties, conformity assessment, GPAI.
-The deadlines are live: GPAI duties have applied since 2 August 2025 and the general high-risk regime applies from 2 August 2026.
+The deadlines are live: GPAI duties have applied since 2 August 2025, the Article 50 transparency duties apply from 2 August 2026, and the high-risk regime — postponed by the 2026 Digital Omnibus — applies from 2 December 2027 (Annex III) and 2 August 2028 (Annex I embedded).
 Ask where your system lands and get the provision; then run the readiness gap analysis that turns it into an obligation register.

 what we cover